hyoung311/SMS-template-checker/README.md

-# Twilio SMS Compliance Checker
+# SMS Compliance Checker

-A comprehensive web application that checks SMS message content against Twilio's messaging policies, US regulatory guidelines (TCPA, CTIA, HIPAA, PCI-DSS), and acceptable use policies.
+A web application that checks SMS message content against Twilio's messaging policies, US regulatory guidelines (TCPA, CTIA, HIPAA, PCI-DSS), and acceptable use policies.
 Uses a hybrid approach combining extensive rule-based checks with AI-powered analysis.
+This is an unofficial compliance tool that can be cloned to use as a starting point for compliance checks for SMS bodies prior to sending if a user wants to understand the likelihood that their message would be noncompliant.

 ## 🚀 Key Features